The volume-preserving Willmore flow: Integral estimates for the Lagrange multiplier

 \subsection{An \texorpdfstring{$L^2$}{L^2}-type estimate}

-In this section, we prove an $L^2(0,T)$-type estimate for $\lambda$, {which will be crucial in the analysis of the blow-ups in \Cref{sec:BlowUp}.} Since we can control the volume but not necessarily the area along the flow, the following \emph{reverse isoperimetric inequality} is a key ingredient.
-Note that while the case of spherical surfaces already follows from \cite[Theorem 1]{Schygulla}, a very recent generalization shows that the assumption on the topology is not necessary and also provides a quantitative estimate, cf \cite[Theorem 1.1]{blatt2020reverse}.
+In this section, we prove an $L^2(0,T)$-type estimate for $\lambda$, which will be crucial in the analysis of the blow-ups in \Cref{sec:BlowUp}.
+Since we rely on a \emph{reverse isoperimetric inequality} \cite{blatt2020reverse}, this is the first instance where we require the Willmore energy to be below $8\pi$.